frothers/Frothers-FC/content/posts/2024/Summer/2024-summer-game-6.md

 > 2-0

 The third goal also came from a ball going square.
-This time directly from a throw in that bounced through for **Dylan** to latch onto to get his first Frothers goal.
+This time directly from an **Ian** throw in that bounced through for **Dylan** to latch onto to get his first Frothers goal.
 ![](/images/2024-11-03/dyl1.jpg)

 > 3-0